HaloGod/Edge-ONVIF-Driver/README.md

 ### Cameras without static IP addresses
 Some cameras may occasionally change IP addresses if they are not assigned static IP addresses on your router.
 If motion events are enabled for the SmartThings camera device OR if a Refresh is initiated, and the camera cannot be found at its known IP address, then the driver will automatically initiate a periodic re-discovery process until it finds the camera again and determines its new IP address.
+* This step might be 100% required for the Hub to find the camera stream correctly after being added to SmartThings.
+Other hub devices might not be able to stream this camera.
+(Unverified)

 ## Device Settings